 Birth Registration: Citizenship is derived through one's parents and not by birth in the country.
 At least one parent must be a citizen to transmit citizenship.
 Registration of all births is mandatory, and children without birth certificates may not attend school or participate in most government-sponsored programs.
 Many mothers could not obtain birth certificates for their children due to isolation in remote areas of the country or lack of awareness of the requirements of the law.
-For additional information, see Appendix C.

-Education: Although education is compulsory until age 16 and tuition-free through completion of high school, it often was unavailable after sixth grade in rural areas.
-There was no significant difference in the rates of enrollment between boys and girls; however, due to high rates of early pregnancy, girls were less likely to complete school than were boys.
+Education: Although education is compulsory to age 16 and tuition-free through completion of high school, it often was unavailable after sixth grade in rural areas.
+There was no significant difference in the rates of enrollment between boys and girls; however, due to high rates of early pregnancy, girls were less likely to complete school than boys.

-Child Abuse: Child abuse is illegal, with penalties for conviction of up to life in prison, one million CFA francs (\$1,700), or both.
-Child abuse occurred, but the law was not regularly enforced.
+Child Abuse: Child abuse is illegal, with penalties for conviction of up to life in prison, one million CFA francs (\$1,698), or both.
+Child abuse occurred, and the law was not always enforced.

 Early and Forced Marriage: The minimum age for consensual sex and marriage is 15 for girls and 18 for boys.
+According to the UN Population Fund, 6 percent of women ages 20-24 married before age 15.
 For additional information, see Appendix C.

 Sexual Exploitation of Children: The law prohibits the commercial sexual exploitation of children and child pornography, and authorities generally enforced the law.
 Perpetrators convicted of procuring a child for prostitution or a child pornography-related offense may be sentenced to between two and five years' imprisonment.
-Conviction of child trafficking is punishable by five to 10 years' imprisonment and fines of up to 10 million to 20 million CFA francs (\$17,000 to \$34,000).
-Conviction of possession of child pornography is punishable by imprisonment of six months to one year and a fine of up to 222,000 CFA francs (\$378).
+Conviction of child sex trafficking is punishable by 20 years' imprisonment and fines of up to 100 million CFA (\$169,779).
+Conviction of possession of child pornography is punishable by imprisonment of six months to one year and a fine of up to 222,000 CFA francs (\$377).
 These penalties were sufficient to deter violations.

 International Child Abductions: The country is a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
-See the Department of State's Annual Report on International Parental Child Abduction at https://travel.state.gov/content/travel/en/International-Parental-Child-Abduction/for-providers/legal-reports-and-data.html.
+See the Department of State's Annual Report on International Parental Child Abduction at https://travel.state.gov/content/travel/en/International-Parental-Child-Abduction/for-providers/legal-reports-and-data/reported-cases.html.